 We are the first Southern institution and sixth overall to join the Consortium for Graduate Study in Management, a cooperative network of universities established to give African-Americans, women, Hispanic Americans and Native Americans the business skills they need to secure positions in U.S. corporations.

-You find our alumni at all of the Big Four accounting firms, as well as at middle-market firms, global corporations, public-sector entities, startups and nonprofit organizations.
+You find our alumni at all of the Big Four accounting firms, middle-market firms, global corporations, public-sector entities, startups and nonprofit organizations.
 Carolina accounting graduates have a profound influence on the accounting profession, both nationally and internationally.
+In 2014, we broaden access to our MAC Program by offering it in an online format.

 The Frank Hawkins Kenan Institute of Private Enterprise stimulates economic prosperity and improves the lives of people in North Carolina, the U.S. and around the world.